muoyo/chicago-ridesharing/README.md

-## Chicago Ridesharing Analysis: Can data help drivers earn more?
+## Chicago Ridesharing: Can data help drivers earn more?

 ## Goals